xtanaa001/Xiaoqi-Homepage/content/_index.md

 I am a Postdoctoral Fellow at [University of Toronto](https://utoronto.ca), working with Prof. [Alberto Leon-Garcia](https://www.ece.utoronto.ca/people/leon-garcia-a/).
 Prior to my current position, I received my Ph.D. from [HKUST](https://hkust.edu.hk/) in 2018, advised by Prof. [Danny H.K.
 Tsang](https://eetsang.home.ece.ust.hk/).
 At HKUST, I was affiliated with the [C2E Group](http://c2e.ece.ust.hk/main/).
 During my Ph.D., I was hosted by Prof. [Na (Lina) Li](https://nali.seas.harvard.edu/) as a visiting research fellow at the [School of Engineering and Applied Science](https://www.seas.harvard.edu/), [Harvard University](https://harvard.edu).

 My research strives to navigate fundamental relationships between <span style="color:#00204e">algorithms</span>, <span style="color:#00204e">incentives</span>, and <span style="color:#00204e">uncertainty</span> in the design and management of networked systems.
-I study the interplay between <span style="color:#00204e">Online Algorithms</span>, <span style="color:#00204e">Mechanism Design</span>, and <span style="color:#00204e">Stochastic Models</span>, and focus on developing new theory and methodologies, with provable gurantees, that can be applied to <span style="color:#00204e">Computing, Communication, and Energy Systems</span>.
-My research features interdisciplinarity and mathematical rigor, utilizing and contributing to algorithms and complexity, economics and computation, and artificial intelligence (esp. multi-agent systems and learning).
+I study the interplay between <span style="color:#00204e">Online Algorithms</span>, <span style="color:#00204e">Mechanism Design</span>, and <span style="color:#00204e">Stochastic Models</span>, and focus on developing new theory and methodologies, with provable gurantees, that can gain insights into  fundamental performance limits and key design principles of <span style="color:#00204e">Computing, Communication, and Energy Systems</span>.
+My research features interdisciplinarity and mathematical rigor, utilizing and contributing to algorithms and optimization, economics and computation, and artificial intelligence (esp. multi-agent systems and learning).
 For more details, click [here](/publications_year) to check out my publications.

 [comment]: # (For more details, see my publications [by type](/publications_type) or [by year](/publications_year).
 Here is my [resume](/resume) Click [here](/publications_year) for more details.)